 LMPM for COG units; provision for daily bidding of minimum load

 In the course of the stakeholder discussions and during the Tariff page turn in 2005, several participants commented that the ability for the COG resources to bid their Minimum load on a daily basis, subject to local market power mitigation, was stated as a highly desirable feature.
-This issue would explore how to implement this possible post-release 1 feature.Ramp Rate Enhancements
+This issue would explore how to implement this possible post-release 1 feature.

+Subject to Ranking

+Ramp Rate Enhancements

 Operational ramp rates are used for scheduling and dispatch in real time.
 In order to maintain performance of the software within the required solution timing parameters, the number of operational ramp-rate segments supported in Release 1 is limited to 4 (versus 10 segments initially contemplated).
 Only 5% of the resources with ramp-rates operational ramp-rates defined in the Master-File would have ramp rates with more than 4 segments defined.
 Some participants have concerns about the reduction in the number of ramp-rate segments.
 After actual performance is determined, the CAISO can work with its vendor to determine if additional operational ramp-rate segments can be supported.

 While a separate Operating Reserve ramp-rate is used for procuring the spinning and non-spinning reserves, the Operational ramp rate is used for all dispatching of a resource.
 To the extent the operational ramp rate at a given operating level is less than the Operating Reserve ramp-rate, the resource may be subject to AS “No-Pay” charge for reserves that are not actually available based on the lower Operational ramp rate.
-Modifications to the software would be necessary to more closely align procurement of AS with energy dispatch from AS capacity in real-time.Ancillary Service Self-Provision at the Interties
+Modifications to the software would be necessary to more closely align procurement of AS with energy dispatch from AS capacity in real-time.

+Subject to Ranking

+Ancillary Service Self-Provision at the Interties

 The MRTU Release 1 design did not include the self-provision of Ancillary Services from interties.
 Import AS could only be bid and must compete with import energy bids for the use of New Firm Use (NFU) transmission capacity.
 This issue would explore whether AS self provision from the inter-ties can be expanded as a potential post-Release 1 feature.